ricardoom/dominotrono/content/features/git.md

 Lately... it's been sleepy.
 Been working on other stuff.

 But its 2022, and there are big things afoot.
 Or so I keep telling myself.
 [Behold!](https://github.com/ricardoom)

+I am setting up API keys and tokens to get more information out of this.
+A knockdown benefit from this work is getting more comfortable w/ using REST apis and setting up environments.

+More soon!